Why Should You Make This Recipe

 Ingredients for the recipe from the top view with text on the image.

-• Fresh Herbs: Fresh oregano is the classic “Mediterranean” herb used in salads like this, but other herbs like fresh parsley, dill, and mint would all work.
+Fresh herbs: Fresh oregano is the classic Mediterranean herb used in salads like this, but other herbs, such as fresh parsley, dill, and mint, would all work.

-• Cheese: Not a fan of feta cheese?
-Use goat or no cheese if you prefer a vegan or dairy-free version of this pasta salad.
+Not a fan of feta?
+Use goat cheese or omit it if you prefer a vegan or dairy-free version of this pasta salad.

-Once you have the ingredients ready, making this Mediterranean diet pasta salad is no more than a few easy steps.
+Once you have the ingredients ready, making this Mediterranean diet pasta salad is as easy as a few steps.
 You can find the detailed recipe below, but here’s how I put it together:

 A collage of images showing cooked pasta and making of the pasta salad dressing.

 Step 1 – Cook the pasta: I feel like most pasta salads either have too much pasta or too many “supporting” ingredients.
-For a salad with so many add-ins, I find that 8 ounces of pasta (which gives you about 4 cups cooked) is the right balance.
+For a salad with so many add-ins, I find that 8 ounces of pasta (about 4 cups cooked) is the right balance.

 Cook it in well-salted boiling water until al dente, according to the package instructions.
 Then drain and rinse under cold water to stop the cooking process.

-Pro tip: Let the pasta cool completely before adding the rest of the ingredients.
-If it’s too warm, it can wilt the veggies or melt the cheese.
+Pro tip: Let the pasta cool completely before adding the remaining ingredients.
+If it is too warm, it can wilt the veggies or melt the cheese.
 Plus, the dressing will soak in too quickly, leaving the salad a bit dry.

-Step 2: Make the dressing: You can make the Mediterranean pasta salad dressing in a mason jar (great if you’re making it ahead) or a measuring cup, but if I’m making this for just us at home, I usually grab a large bowl and make it right there.
+Step 2: Make the dressing: You can make the Mediterranean pasta salad dressing in a mason jar (great if you’re making it ahead) or a measuring cup, but if I am making this for just us at home, I usually grab a large bowl and make it right there.

 That way, (1) I don’t have to wash another dish, and (2) I can start building the salad directly in the bowl.